 - Architectural Salvage yards who specialize in salvaging architectural wood and other elements from old houses.

 - Demolition sites are a great way to find reclaimed wood.
-Find homes or historical buildings that are on the list to be demolished.
-Contact the owner and ask for permission to search for reclaimed wood prior to demolition.
+Find old homes or historical buildings that are on the list to be demolished.
+Always contact the owner and ask for permission before searching a property for reclaimed wood prior to demolition.

-- Home Depot sells disassembled pallets and crates that can be used for your project.
+- Home Depot sells disassembled pallets and crates that can also be used for your project.

 You can experiment with open shelving in other areas in your home.
-Shelves are an easy way to add design elements to a room.
+Shelves are an easy way to add farm house chic design elements to a room.
 Joanna would approve of these open shelves in the kitchen or bathroom.

 Pick Multipurpose Storage and Furniture Pieces